 The Meaning of "Light" (and "Darkness")

-Many different Greek words are translated as "light" in the Gospels--phos,(φῶς) pheggos (φέγγος), and lychnos (λύχνος).
-However, all of them are associated, at one time or another, either with wisdom or virtue.
-Many of these words have more specific meanings, describing objects that give light (see below).
-Biblical translation indicates a tendency to use the most general meaning or poetic meaning possible than the specific meaning intended by Christ.
+Many different Greek words are translated as "light" in the Gospels--phos,(φῶς) pheggos (φέγγος), and, less correctly, lychnos (λύχνος).
+The first word, phos, is used generically for light.
+The second, pheggos, is used only twice, both times to describe heavenly light.
+Lychnos refers to the earthly light from burning, but it is used as a metaphor for internal light.
+All of these terms are associated, at one time or another, either with wisdom, truth, and virtue (see below).
+Biblical translation has a tendency to use the most general meaning or poetic meaning rather than the specific meaning indicated by Jesus's choice of words.

-However, looking at the meaning of these words in Greek, none of them have the sense of knowledge or virtue that the word "light" has in English.
-These meanings seemed to have come exclusively from Christ.
+In Greek, none of these words have the same sense of knowledge or virtue that the word "light" has in English.
+These aspect of English may have come from Jesus's equating these ideas.
 The metaphoric meanings of the most general and common word (phos) for "light" in Greek is "happiness", "victory", and "glory".
-After the Bible, the most common Greek word for light (phos) began to be used to mean "illumination of the mind", which may have come from its Hebrew source via the Septuagint Greek (see below).
+After the Bible, the most common Greek word for light (phos) began to be used to mean "illumination of the mind", which may have com from its Hebrew source via the Septuagint Greek (again see below).
+However, there is a connection between the word for "light" and "truth" discussed below.

-The most obvious source of the meaning of "light" as knowledge comes from the association of light and sight.
-Christ frequent uses a word that means "to see, eido (ἴδωσιν), to mean "to know."
-This word works very much like we use "see" to mean "know" in statements like, "Do you see what I am saying?"
-Similarly, Christ also uses the absence of sight, blindness, to mean ignorance as in Mat 15:14.
+The most obvious source of the meaning of "light" as knowledge comes from the association of light with sight.
+Greek frequent uses a word that means "to see, eido (ἴδωσιν), to mean "to know."
+This word works very much like we use "see" to mean "know" in English statements like, "Do you see what I am saying?"
+Similarly, Jesus also uses the absence of sight, blindness, to mean ignorance as in Matthew 15:14.
 Other less common words for understanding, such as katanoeo (κατανοεῖς), are also used in relation to sight (see Mat 7:3 And why do you see the mote in your brother's eye).

 The Nature of Truth

 The connection between "light" and "truth" is more obvious in the Greek.
 A fun way of saying this is that the meaning of "truth" is obscured in English.
 This is because, in Greek, the word for "truth" is aletheia (ἀλήθεια), which means literally "the state of not being hidden."
 And the concept of being hidden covers ideas such as disguises and acting.
-The Greek concept of "truth" means "reality" as opposed to appearances.
+However, God is also hidden (The Greek concept of "truth" means "reality" as opposed to appearances.
 It is not the technical "truth" of words, courts, and or even mere facts.
 It is the philosophical truth of understanding what is real, what is really going on beneath the surface.

 So "truth" requires "light".
 Christ connects this concept, which comes built-into the Greek, with the concept of "virtue".
 People want to hide their mistakes and shortcomings.
 They are willing to let their good deeds be seen.